zhikaiong2001/tp/docs/UserGuide.md

 * `add_applicant n/John Doe p/81239123 e/johndoe123@gmail.com`
 * `add_applicant n/John Doe p/81239123 e/johndoe123@gmail.com t/friends t/cool`

+Note that the remark field would be empty be default and can only be changed after the person is added.

 ## Adding a status to an applicant: `applicant_status`

 Now that you know how to add an applicant, it would be nice to record their position in your hiring pipeline at any given time for later review.
 This is where the applicant_status command is handy.